Retro-Jack/BBC-Micro-Character-Test/README.md

 14. Line 140: Prints three new lines and displays the message "All character codes have now been displayed."
 15. Line 150: Ends the program execution.

-This Acorn BBC BASIC code performs the same functionality as described earlier.
-It iterates through different screen modes, displays the character codes and corresponding characters for each mode (except for mode 7), and provides a message indicating that all character codes have been displayed.
+This Acorn BBC BASIC iterates through different screen modes, displays the character codes and corresponding characters for each mode (except for mode 7), and provides a message indicating that all character codes have been displayed.

 Please note that Acorn BBC BASIC is specific to Acorn computers and may have slight differences compared to other BASIC dialects.